camptocamp/featurereports-backend/README.rst

     make cert

-* to be able to create reports on any layer, at https://georchestra.mydomain.org/geoserver add a rule access in Security -> Data (left panel, near bottom)
+* edit access rules : https://georchestra.mydomain.org/geoserver -> Security -> Data (left panel, near bottom)
-  You need "Admin" access mode.
+To display reports you need "read" access on corresponding layer.
+To create or edit reports you need "write" access on corresponding layer.
+To create or edit report models you need "admin" access on corresponding layer.

 Generate a new alembic revision
 -------------------------------